Skip to main content

 Dangers of Oversharing Online

-This chapter will highlight the potential dangers of oversharing online.
-We will look at privacy issues, emotional risks, and the psychological effects that come from sharing too much on digital platforms.
+This chapter will talk about the dangers of sharing too much online.
+We will look at privacy problems, emotional risks, and the way sharing too much on digital platforms can affect the mind.

 What is Oversharing?